05 February 2023

 This release contains a large amount of performance work, where specifically Python versions 3.7 or higher see regressions in relative performance to CPython fixed.
 Many cases of macros turned to functions have been found and resolved.
 For 3.10 specifically we take advantage of new opportunities for optimization.
 And generally avoiding DLL calls will benefit execution times on platform where the Python DLL is used, most prominently Windows.

 Then this also adds new features, specifically custom reports.
-Also tools to aid with adding Nuitka package configuration input data, to list DLLs and data files.
+Also tools to aid with adding Nuitka Package Configuration input data, to list DLLs and data files.

 With multidist we see a brand new ability to combine several programs into one, that will become very useful for packaging multiple binaries without the overhead of multiple distributions.